MultiSafepay/docs/content/integrations/plugins/shopware5/faq/how-does-shipping-work.md

 In the Shopware 5 plugin, it is mandatory to _ship_ goods in order to be paid.

 Shipping within Shopware 5 works by __changing__ the order status to _Shipped_ in the order details.
-If your Shopware 5 plugin is below version 2.5.0, you can ship the order by __clicking__ on the _Ship_ button in the order details.
+If your Shopware 5 plugin is older than version 2.5.0, you can ship the order by __clicking__ on the _Ship_ button in the order details.

-Currently, the track-and-trace code will be sent when goods are shipped.
+The track-and-trace code will be issued when goods are shipped.